Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** [Pact of the Wok]*

-You can cast *Grease* with a Warlock spell slot.
+You can cast [:spell-lv1: Grease] with a Warlock spell slot.

 ---